ruleslabs/periphery/README.md

-# Rules account contract
+# Rules periphery contracts

-The Account and Proxy contracts deployed for rules users
+The Account and Proxy contracts used by rules

 ## Local development